- Core Faculty

 Dr. Berger teaches residents in their internal medicine clinic and medical students on the wards at Johns Hopkins Hospital, and is part of a Berman faculty team which teaches bioethics to residents in a number of Johns Hopkins specialty programs.
 He is also staff physician at the Esperanza Clinic Health Center, a free clinic serving undocumented Spanish-speaking immigrants.

 Dr. Berger is the author of two books for the lay public on doctor-patient communication and on patient preference in the context of medical evidence.
-He is a regular columnist for the British Medical Journal, summarizing and critiquing the biomedical literature.

 - Clinical ethics